-Q: High A: Medium C: High
+High Q: High A: Medium C: High

-The barnacles and encrusting sponges characterizing this biotope are securely attached and as these are relatively flat and small they are subject to little or no drag compared to upright growth forms.
+The spirorbids, barnacles and coralline crusts characterizing this biotope are securely attached and as these are relatively flat and small they are subject to little or no drag compared to upright growth forms.
+Colonies of Lithophyllum incrustans appear to thrive in conditions exposed to strong water movement (Irvine & Chamberlain, 1994

 Changes in flow rate may impact the supply of food to filter feeders.
 Laboratory experiments demonstrate that barnacle feeding behaviour alters over different flow rates but that barnacles can feed at a variety of flow speeds (Sanford et al., 1994).
-Flow tank experiments using velocities of 0.03, 0.07 and 0.2 m/s showed that a higher proportion of barnacles fed at higher flow rates

-(Sanford et al., 1994).
-Feeding was passive, meaning the cirri were held out to the flow to catch particles; although active beating of the cirri to generate feeding currents occurs in still water (Crisp & Southward, 1961).
-Field observations at sites in southern New England (USA) that experience a number of different measured flow speeds, found that Semibalanus balanoides from all sites responded quickly to higher flow speeds, with a higher proportion of individuals feeding when current speeds were higher.
-Barnacles were present at a range of sites, varying from sheltered sites with lower flow rates (maximum observed flow rates <0.06- 0.1 m/s), a bay site with higher flow speed flows 0.2-0.3 m/s) and open coast sites (maximum observed flows 0.2-0.3 m/s) and open coast sites.
+Flow tank experiments using velocities of 0.03, 0.07 and 0.2 m/s showed that a higher proportion of barnacles fed at higher flow rates (Sanford et al., 1994).
+Feeding was passive, meaning the cirri were held out to the flow to catch particles; although active beating of the cirri to gernerate feeding currents occurs in still water (Crisp & Southward, 1961).
+Field observations at sites in southern New England (USA) that experience a number of different measured flow speeds, found that Semibalanus balanoides from all sites responded quickly to higher flow speeds, with a higher proprtion of individuals feeding when current speeds were higher.
+Barnacles were present at a range of sites, varying from sheltered sites with lower flow rates (maximum observed flow rates < 0.06- 0.1 m/s), a bay site with higher flow rates (maximum observed flows 0.2-0.3 m/s) and open coast sites (maximum observed flows 0.2-0.4 m/s).
+Recruitment was higher at the site with flow rates of 0.2-0.3 m/s (although this may be infuenced by supply) and at higher flow microhabitats within all sites.
 Both laboratory and field observations indicate that flow is an important factor with effects on feeding, growth and recruitment in Semibalanus balanoides (Sanford et al., 1994, Leonard et al., 1998), however, the results suggest that flow is not a limiting factor determining the overall distribution of barnacles as they can adapt to a variety of flow speeds.